telerik/blazor-docs/components/pdfviewer/events.md

 The `OnDownload` event fires when the user clicks on the Download button in the [PDF Viewer toolbar]({%slug pdfviewer-toolbar%}).

 The event handler receives an argument of type [`PdfViewerDownloadEventArgs`](/blazor-ui/api/Telerik.Blazor.Components.PdfViewerDownloadEventArgs).
 The event is cancellable and allows the application to set a name of the downloaded file.
+Do not add the `.pdf` file extension - the component will do that.
+The default name of the downloaded file is `Document.pdf`.
 See the [example below](#example).

 ## OnError